-The purpose of the partnership grants is to improve the academic achievement of all students by providing sustained and intensive high-quality professional development to help teachers and principals to be both highly qualified and effective in their respective instructional areas.
+The purpose of the partnership grant is to improve the academic achievement of all students by providing sustained and intensive high-quality professional development to help teachers, and principals prevail as highly qualified and effective in their respective instructional areas.
 This definition is further refined in the Maryland Teacher Professional Development Standards (see Appendix B for the web address).
-For the purposes of this Request for Proposal - at least 90 contact hours of content and related pedagogy professional development activities and/or instruction must be provided.
+For this Request for Proposal - at least 90 contact hours of content and related pedagogy professional development activities and/or instruction must be provided.
 Ten percent of the contact hours must be for follow up activities that reinforce the implementation of the knowledge imparted in the professional development sessions.

-GRANT FUNDED PROJECTS MUST ADDRESS ONE OR MORE OF THE FOUR FOLLOWING PURPOSES:
+GRANT FUNDED PROJECTS MUST ADDRESS ONE OR MORE OF THE FOLLOWING PURPOSES:

-1. Teachers, highly qualified paraprofessionals, and-where appropriate-principals have subject knowledge in the academic subjects they teach

-2. Teachers, highly qualified paraprofessionals, and principals have knowledge of how to use computerbased technology to improve student achievement in core academic subjects

-3. Principals have the instructional leadership skills to help them work effectively with teachers to improve student achievement in core academic subjects

-4. Teachers, highly qualified paraprofessionals, and principals have the ability to use challenging academic content standards, student achievement standards, and state assessment data to improve instruction and student academic achievement
+- 1. Teachers, highly qualified paraprofessionals, and where appropriate, principals with subject knowledge in the academic subjects they teach. - 2.
+Teachers, highly qualified paraprofessionals, and principals with computer-based knowledge to improve student achievement in core academic subjects. - 3.
+Principals who possess the instructional leadership skills to help them work effectively with teachers to improve student achievement in core academic subjects. - 4.
+Teachers, highly qualified paraprofessionals, and principals who have the ability to use challenging academic content standards, student achievement standards, and state assessment data to improve instruction and student academic achievement.